Zenika/marcel-plugin-iframe/README.md

 # marcel-plugin-iframe

-A plugin for MARCEL displaying an iframe
+A plugin for [marcel](https://github.com/Zenika/marcel) displaying a web page.